 Common pitfalls

-Mickey mousing works beautifully in the right context, but lean on it too hard and it starts working against you.
-The same quality that makes it feel playful and clear can make a dramatic scene feel cheap.
+Mickey mousing works beautifully in the right context, but what happens when you lean into it a little too hard?
+The same quality that can make a scene feel playful and clear can also make a scene feel cheap and unearned.

 It can feel manipulative

-When a score tracks every emotional beat of a serious scene, it tells the audience exactly how to feel.
-That removes something important: the chance to feel it on their own.
+When a score tracks every emotional beat of a serious scene, it force feeds a feeling onto an audience.
+That removes something important from the audience: the chance to discover the feeling on their own.
 Think about a quiet grief scene where strings swell on every tear and drop on every silence.
-The music is doing all the emotional work, so the performance almost doesn't matter.
-Audiences pick up on this, even if they can't name it.
-The scene starts to feel like it's pushing rather than inviting.
-Some critics pointed to this problem in early 2000s drama films where composers left no moment unscored and no feeling unnamed.
+The music is doing too much of the emotional work, so the performance almost becomes irrelevant.

 Constant tracking exhausts the viewer